cinematicme/macosdevwithpyenv/README.md

 # Avoiding Conflicting Dependancies, macOS Python Development with pyenv

 By default, macOS includes python 2.7.
 This version of Python reached EOL January 2020, and is not recommended for use.
-When working on multiple projects, you may stat to notice that your projects may (probably will) have conflicting dependancies.
+When working on multiple projects, you might start to notice that your projects may (probably will) have conflicting dependancies.
 One of those could be python itself, particularly the default installation.

-A great solution to this problem is `pyenv`, from the support documentation
+A great solution to this problem is `pyenv`,

 > pyenv lets you easily switch between multiple versions of Python.
 It’s simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.